perseids-project/JackRDF/README.md

 * Access to http://localhost:4321 should be forbidden.
 * http://localhost/fuseki/ds/query should be accessible to the world.
 * http://localhost/fuseki/ds/update should be forbidden everywhere but from the localhost.
+	* This is needed for the JackRDF gem and JackSON to do their thing.

+Remember to update your application configs to point to the new URL.

 ## Development